 Pour-over coffee is one of the best ways to brew a cup of coffee.
 However, it may also be one of the more confusing brewing methods due to variables such as how it’s brewed.
-Here we answer the question: Is pour-over coffee less acidic?
+Here I answer the question: Is pour-over coffee less acidic?

 Is Pour Over Coffee Less Acidic?